Zodiac Killer: November & December 1969 correspondence

-On November 9, the Zodiac mailed a seven-page letter to the Chronicle.
-In his postscript, he claimed he was stopped and questioned by two policemen three minutes after he shot Stine.
-He threatened to blow up a school bus and included a diagram of the bomb.
-The Zodiac boasted police would never catch him because "I have been too clever for them".
-The Chronicle excerpted the letter on November 12.
+On November 9, the Chronicle received a seven-page letter from Zodiac.
+In his letter, Zodiac described being stopped and questioned by two policemen three minutes after he shot Stine, threatened to blow up a school bus, and included a diagram of a bomb.
+The Zodiac boasted police would never catch him because, "I have been too clever for them".
+On November 12, the Chronicle printed an edited version of the letter.

-One year after the Lake Herman Road murders on December 20, the Zodiac mailed a letter to Melvin Belli.
-He enclosed another swatch of Paul Stine's shirt.
-He pleaded, "Please help me I am drownding...I can not remain in control for much longer."
+One year after the Lake Herman Road murders on December 20, the Zodiac mailed a letter to Melvin Belli and enclosed another swatch of Paul Stine's shirt.
+In the letter, Zodiac pleaded, "Please help me I am drownding...I can not remain in control for much longer."

 April 1970 letter and card

 For the remainder of 1970, the Zodiac continued to communicate with authorities and the press by mail.
 In a letter to the San Francisco Chronicle postmarked April 20, he wrote, "My name is—".
 It was followed by a 13-character cipher (Z13) which has not been definitively solved.